 Most airports, train stations, and ferry ports in Europe have a raft of accessibility services, from disabled restrooms to low-level computer tables, ramps, moving walkways, and elevators.
 Indeed European airlines all now cater fully for mobility-impaired passengers and pan-European train services such as Eurostar have dedicated seating areas at reduced fares.

-Berlin, The Best European Country for Accessibility
+Germany, The Best European Country for Accessibility

 But some European countries are way ahead of others in their campaign for full parity.
 On December 3, 2012, Berlin, capital city of Germany, was awarded the title of Access City of the Year by the European Commission.
 And that is no mean feat considering that this is a city whose politicians have had to marry together two very disparate halves since re-unification in 1990.
 Working with the public and private sector since 2000 to create an accessible public-transport system, broad sidewalks, and a tactile guidance system at road crossings, the government has made great strides towards 100 per cent accessibility, which is scheduled for 2020.
 As we speak, not all hotels have the requisite facilities, although the more expensive chains do.
 Nearly all of Berlin’s museums and galleries are happily accessible to all.